 - Track the retention of your users

-A couple of use cases for Firebase:
+A couple of more specific use cases for Firebase:

 - If you want to know what is the average revenue per user for different countries